 Our government officials are charged with representing our interests, but it’s our responsibility to let them know what we need.
 If you’re having trouble finding services and your state can’t help, call the governor and raise the issue.
 If your county provides an excellent program to support your child, email your representative with a thank-you.
 If there’s a congressional election coming up, write your district’s candidates and ask them what they’re doing for people with autism.
 We need to let our representatives know that we are paying attention and we want our government to care about autism!

-Join more than 140,000 e-newsletter subscribers to receive the latest news and updates.
+Join more than 130,000 Ignite 4 Autism Public Policy and Advocacy monthly e-newsletter subscribers to receive the latest news and updates.